w3f/polkadot-wiki/docs/learn/learn-assets.md

 See
-[this technical explainer video](https://youtu.be/knNLZEyposM?list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&t=422) to learn how to destroy assets on the Asset Hub.
+[this technical explainer video](https://youtu.be/knNLZEyposM?list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&t=422) to learn how to destroy assets on the AssetHub.

 :::

-To destroy an asset, go to the Polkadot-JS UI on the Asset Hub > Developer > Extrinsics.
+To destroy an asset, go to the Polkadot-JS UI on the AssetHub > Developer > Extrinsics.
 If you created an asset without minting any unit, you could call `assets.startDestroy` and then the `assets.finishDestroy` extrinsics specifying the asset id you want to destroy.
 If you created an asset and minted some units, follow the steps below: